-Brush your pie lid with egg and sprinkle with sugar.
-Bake for 40-50 minutes or until pastry is golden and crisp.
-Serve with cream or ice-cream and enjoy!
+Bake for 25-35 minutes or until pastry is golden and crisp.
+Serve with cream or ice-cream.
+Enjoy!

 This banana bread is super simple to make and is a perfect way to use up ‘dead’ bananas.
 It travels well so is great in kids’ lunch boxes, and will last for ~2 months in the freezer.

 Ingredients (serves 8-10) 125g butter, softened

 2 teaspoons vanilla essence

 3 overripe bananas

 Method Preheat your oven to 180°C (160°C fan-forced).
 Grease and line a 1-litre loaf pan.